billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

   or developing more efficient transmission or signal processing algorithms.

 Energy Efficiency Network Management:
-: Refers to the ability to control the use of available energy in an optimized manner (e.g., in a resource conserved manner and at low cost) in a network.
+: Refers to the ability to manage (including control) the use of available energy in an optimized manner (e.g., in a resource conserved manner and at low cost) in a network.

 Energy Efficiency Metric: